pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

   [Remove Blurry Snowflakes](https://www.nexusmods.com/skyrimspecialedition/mods/38358): The same fix is included in Azurite Weather.\
   [SD's Horn Candles SE](https://www.nexusmods.com/skyrimspecialedition/mods/40192): Its lighting is too dim with Community Shader LLF.\
   [SSE Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/10547): Outdated.
 It also conflicts with Engine Fixes VR.\
-  [Schlongs of Skyrim SE](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/): Replaced by The New Gentleman.\
   [Simple Offence Suppression](https://www.nexusmods.com/skyrimspecialedition/mods/41764): It may seem handy in some cases but it causes more annoying problems because neutral aggression is not handled properly by the game.\
   [Simplicity of Sea - Water Mod with ENB Displacement Textures](https://www.nexusmods.com/skyrimspecialedition/mods/56520): It looks good but lacks the water flow changes.\
   [Sky Reflection Fix](https://www.nexusmods.com/skyrimspecialedition/mods/110604): No longer needed with the latest Community Shaders.\